jcmariscal/tilda/README.md

 This is my fork of Tilda, tailored for use with i3 and focused on improving behavior in dynamic multi-monitor setups.

+Development in this fork happens directly on the main branch, with releases created by tagging commits.

+This fork is maintained for personal use and is not a stable or community-driven project.
+Use the upstream version for that.

+It may be useful if you specifically need improved behavior with i3 and dynamic multi-monitor setups.

 # What is Tilda?

 Tilda is a terminal emulator and can be compared with other popular terminal emulators such as